Early Australian aviation

 Australian women aviators, or aviatrices, also led in aviation at a time when flying was considered to be a male-only domain.
-Millicent Bryant (1878 - 1927) became the first Australian woman to gain a pilot's licence on 28 March 1927.
+Millicent Bryant (1878–1927) became the first Australian woman to gain an Australian pilot's licence on 28 March 1927.
 She drowned later that same year in a Sydney ferry accident.

 Nancy Bird-Walton became the youngest commercially licensed female pilot in the British Commonwealth in 1934.
 The following year, she ran an air ambulance service in outback New South Wales.
 Nancy became known as the 'Angel of the Outback' for her work with the Royal Far West Children's Health Scheme.
 She flew many hours in her Leopard Moth, operating the first aerial baby clinic and aerial charter services.
 During the Second World War she became Commandant of the Women's Air Training Corps and in 1950 she founded the Australian Women Pilots' Association.

 Peggy Kelman, (nee McKillop), OBE (1909–1999) began flying training in 1931, gained her licence in 1932 and got a job flying for Nancy Bird, barnstorming in western NSW in 1935.
 In Scotland, she bought a used twin-engine light aircraft and decided to fly home with her groom to Moree NSW, arriving home on 15 January 1937.

 Qantas, the inland medical service and overseas flying boats